bhallasaksham/Thread-Library/REPORT.md

 child threads.
 It also checks if the return value is properly collected from
 the child.

-## PHASE 4 - Implementation of preemption
+## Phase 4 - Implementation of preemption
 To implement preemption, we had to configure a signal handler and a timer.
 Implementing those required us to carefully go over the GNU documentation
 but it was not very hard to learn.
 Enabling and disabling preemption required